mkeo102/Kronos/README.md

 # Kronos
- This is a 1.8.8 hacked client coded by mkeo102 and based on base-hack-client by oxide
+ This is a 1.8.8 hacked client coded by mkeo102 and based on base-hack-client by oxideWavelength.

  It includes:
-fly (both creative and motion) speed timer spider fastfall
+Fly (both creative and motion)
+Speed
+Timer
+Spider
+Fastfall
 Xray
-and a veriety of visual modules.
+And a veriety of visual modules.

-the client is in active development and I am currently working on bypasses.
+The client is in active development and I am currently working on bypasses.